 - Study what topics are popular in your industry

 - Measure the success of content marketing with the right metrics

 - Use the multiple platforms to reach your audience

 Tip: Document your Content Marketing Strategy.
-A well articulated and documented strategy goes a long way in ensuring you stick to the plan and collaborate within your team effectively
+A well-articulated and documented strategy goes a long way in ensuring you stick to the plan and collaborate within your team effectively

 There are tons of content marketing tools in the market to help make the whole writing process more manageable.

-Best Content Marketing Tools for 2020
+Best Content Marketing Tools

 Writing is the first step, and often the most time-consuming step in content marketing.
 These tools help with checking grammar, improving readability, and managing large amounts of content.

 - Proofread Bot – Ensuring your content is free from grammatical errors is critical.
 This plugin proofreads your content and also does a plagiarism check